tristandubbeld/slackpraat/slackpraat-i.md

 ```

 It says boolean, but does not have to be a boolean.
 Can be a string / object / whatever.
 It will be `true` when it has a value and `false` when the value is `null`.

+More information on conditonal rendering can be found here: https://reactjs.org/docs/conditional-rendering.html

 ## Less complex render functions